Families and Teens

 Educator Resources

 The documents available for download here are designed to help educators and their students make the most of their Fort Wayne Museum of Art experience.
 These resources are designed to be flexible—use them to extend learning before or after a visit to the museum, or to experience the artwork in your classroom if you’re unable to bring a field trip.
-The scripts are expanded versions of what our docents use to guide learning at the Museum and may be used for self-guided tours.

 If you’re bringing your class for a field trip, please contact us to schedule it, even if you don’t want a docent-led tour.